What Is A Year-End Bonus? The Complete Guide For Beginners

 To calculate year-end bonuses, you’ll need to decide what type of bonus you’ll be giving to your employees.
 Once you’ve chosen your bonus structure, use the following tips to easily and accurately calculate your bonuses.

-If you decide to give employees a performance-based bonus based on sales, you’ll need to have sales figures for each employee.
+If you decide to give employees performance-based bonuses based on sales, you’ll need to have sales figures for each employee.
 There are two ways that you can calculate bonuses based on sales.

 If you decide to give a non-performance-based bonus, there are a few ways to go about doing this.
 Two of the most common include:

 Any wages paid to an employee that aren’t regular wages are categorized as supplemental wages.
-Year-end bonuses are considered supplemental wages.
-Supplemental wages, including payroll, are subject to Social Security, Medicare, and FUTA taxes.
+Year-end bonuses are considered supplemental wages and are subject to payroll taxes, including Social Security, Medicare, and FUTA taxes.
 There are a few different ways to calculate bonus taxes.

 Year-end bonuses should be sent out by the end of the current year or before the end of the first quarter of the following tax year.
 The timing of sending out year-end bonuses varies by a few factors, including the type of bonus and why the bonus is being given.